rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 Slightly contradictory (-0.11) appear the *Citations* and *Industrial income* criteria.
 Due to potential confidentiality clauses, it seams not always possible to publish industrially relevant research results in highly ranked journals.
 However, criteria *Citations* and *International outlook* show a slightly positive correlation (+0.24), whereas the *International outlook* criterion shows no apparent correlation with both the major *Teachning* and *Research* criteria.
 The latter are however both highly correlated (+0.67).

+A *Principal Component Analysis* may well illustrate the previous findings.

+   >>> rdg.export3DplotOfCriteriaCorrelation(Type='png')

+..
+Figure:: th_cs_3Dcorrelation.png
+    :name: thecs3Dcorrelation
+    :width: 400pt
+    :align: center

+    3D PCA plot of the pairwise criteria correlation table

+In :numref:`thecs3Dcorrelation` (factors 1 and 2 plot) we may notice, first, that more than 80% of the total variance of the previous correlation table is explained by the apparent opposition between the marginal outrankings of criteria: *Teaching*, *Research* & *Industry income* on the left side, and the marginal outrankings of criteria: *Citations* & *international outlook* on the right side.
+Notice also in the left lower corner the nearly identical positions of the marginal outrankings of the major *Teaching* & *Research* criteria.
+In the factors 2 and 3 plot, about 30% of the total variance is captured by the opposition between the marginal outrankings of the *Teaching* & *Research* criteria and the marginal outrankings of the *Industrial income* criterion.
+Finally, in the factors 1 and 3 plot, nearly 15% of the total variance is explained by the opposition between the marginal outrankings of the *International outlook* criterion and the marginal outrankings of the *Citations* criterion.

-It may finally be interesting to see what is the quality of the *THE* overall scores based ranking.
+It may finally be interesting to see what is the corresponding quality of the THE overall scores based ranking.

 .. code-block:: pycon
    :name: theRankingQuality
-   :caption: Computing the quality of the *THE* ranking
+   :caption: Computing the quality of the THE ranking
    :linenos:

    >>> # Xsort = [(xscore_1,x_1), (xscore_2,x_2),... ]